HVAC Training Schools in Oregon – Degrees & Certification

 Chemeketa Community College in Salem, Oregon provides HVAC-R courses and is the committee administrator for the Mid-Valley HVAC/R Joint Apprenticeship Training Committee.
 First and second-year courses are open to the public, though are geared towards active apprentices.

 Applicants for the program must be 18 years or older, have a GED or high school diploma, and have completed algebra in high school or college (or show math placement scores at that level).
 Applicants receive points for set criteria, including past work experience and education in the trade.
-Successful applicants are linked with employers and are then registered with the committee as apprentices.
+Successful applicants are linked with employers and registered with the committee as apprentices.

-Apprentices complete four years of related training (classes two nights a week) while working full time in the trade.
+Apprentices complete four years of related training (classes two nights a week) while working full-time in the trade.
 They are eligible for pay increases every six months.
 Upon completion of the 8,000 on-the-job training hours and related training courses, apprentices are referred to Oregon Building Codes Division to sit for their LEB (Limited Electrician) license exam.
 This license, coupled with a journey-level card, opens the door for multiple employment opportunities.

 Chemeketa offers both a certificate program and associates of applied science (AAS) in apprenticeship construction trades with an HVAC-R specialization.
 Women and minorities are encouraged to apply.